a computer, an Internet connection and the ability to research topics of interest to you.

 Getting Started Writing from HomeTo get started as a freelancer, all you need is a Paypal account, a regular bank account and a place to work.
 Most people set up a home office to do their research and writing.
 Your home office needs a desk to sit at, a computer to use and access to

 Your computer should be equipped with word processing and spreadsheet software.
 Word processing software allows you to type the articles you are writing and save a copy to your computer.
 It's easier to check spelling and grammar from your word processing software than from the websites you will be using to submit work; in addition, it's important to save a copy of your work on your computer in case you have a problem connecting to the Internet while you are submitting your work.
-You can use spreadsheet software to keep track of your earnings and the number of articles you complete each day so that you stay on task and have records to use at tax time.
+You can use spreadsheet software to keep track of your earnings and the number of articles you complete each day so

 In any case, you will need a Paypal account because the majority of freelance websites pay writers via Paypal.
 You can sign up for a Paypal account online and link it to your bank account.
 This will allow you to transfer money back and forth from Paypal to your bank account as needed.

 Approximate Start-Up ExpensesThere aren't many start-up expenses associated with working from home as a freelancer.
 You may want to consult an accountant about how to keep track of your earnings and how to pay estimated taxes, as you will be responsible for these taxes on a quarterly basis.
-You also will need to pay for high-speed Internet services so that you can quickly and easily access online information and freelance websites.
+You also will need to pay for high-speed Internet services so that you can quickly

 None of the expenses associated with starting a business as a freelance writer is particularly high; you can usually start writing at home for a few hundred dollars or less.